Charles Matthews (basketball): Canton / Cleveland Charge (2021–2022)

 On June 9, 2019, Matthews tore his anterior cruciate ligament during a predraft workout with the Boston Celtics and subsequently went undrafted in the 2019 NBA draft.

 Matthews signed with the Cleveland Cavaliers for the 2020–21 preseason.
 For the 2020–21 regular season, he joined the Canton Charge of the NBA G League.

-On October 23, 2021, Matthews re-signed with the now Cleveland Charge.
+On October 23, 2021, Matthews re-signed with the since-renamed Cleveland Charge.
 On January 20, 2022, he was waived.

 Memphis Hustle (2022)

 On February 24, 2022, Matthews was acquired via available player pool by the Memphis Hustle.
 On March 11, 2022, he was waived.

 Maine Celtics (2022)

 On March 14, 2022, Matthews was acquired via available player pool by the Maine Celtics.

-Windy City Bulls (2022–present)
+Windy City Bulls (2022–2023)

 On October 23, 2022, Matthews joined the Windy City Bulls training camp roster.

+BC Luleå (Sweden) (2024)

+On January 28, 2024, Matthews joined the Swedish basketball team BC Luleå and started his journey as a professional basketball player in Europe.

+Return to Memphis (2025–present)

+On February 1, 2025, Matthews joined the Memphis Hustle.

 Personal life

 Matthews' parents are Nichole and Charles Matthews who met at Southern Illinois University.
 His older brother, Dominique, was a St. Rita's teammate until he graduated in 2014.
 Dominique went on to play for the UIC Flames.
 His younger brother, Jordan, was four classes behind Charles at St. Rita's.

-Matthews and his co-founders of The Players Trunk appeared on the May 20, 2022 episode of Shark Tank.
+Matthews and his co-founders of The Players Trunk appeared on the final thirteenth-season episode of Shark Tank.
 They asked for $650,000 in exchange for 5% of their business.
 However, Mark Cuban and Kevin Hart offered them $650,000 for a 30% stake and they declined the offer.